DDexxeDD/tinyspline-raylib/README.md

 This will create the '`build`' directory.
 The executable `tinyspline` will be in the `build` directory.

-This was only test on linux, so no idea if it works properly on anything else.
+This was only tested on linux, so no idea if it works properly on anything else.

 ## Running